tmuelle2/media-vault/readme.txt

 == Changelog ==

+= 0.8.6 =
+fixed code that required php 5.4 and above, to be compatible with older versions of php

 = 0.8.5 =

 * Now the plugin is not fully enabled if the rewrite rules are detected to not be fully functioning as required